linto-ai/linto-studio-plugins/README.md

-# Live Transcription Open Source Toolbox
+# E-Meeting

 ## Introduction

-The Live Transcription Open Source Toolbox is a set of tools designed to operate and manage, at scale, transcription sessions from inbound audiovisual streams.
+E-Meeting is a set of tools designed to operate and manage, at scale, transcription sessions from inbound audiovisual streams.
 Particularly in enterprises or structures managing multiple meeting rooms, whether physical or virtual.
 A transcription session is essentially a meeting where multiple speakers may speak different languages.

 The project connects multiple automatic speech recognition (ASR) providers to enable transcription of multilingual meetings.
 Its primary objective is to provide users with live closed captions and the ability to download transcripts of past sessions.
 In other words, the project bridges audio streams, with SRT streams as a first-class citizen, to ASR providers and manages transcripts, including real-time delivery and downloadable artifacts.